 Exhibitions

-New Exhibition - What People Wore
+Special Exhibition Gallery: What People Wore

 A look at fashion from the Regency to Edwardian period, and beyond to the 1970s.